mozilla/chromeless/static-files/md/dev-guide/packaging.md

 Now go to the root directory of your new package and run `cfx test --verbose`.
-This command automatically looks in the `tests` directory if one exists, loads any modules that start with the word `test`, and calls all their exported functions, passing them a test runner implementation as their only argument.
+This command automatically looks in the `tests` directory if one exists, loads any modules that start with the word `test`, and calls all their exported functions, passing them a Test Runner Object implementation as their only argument.

 The output should look something like this: